By Matt Field, November 6, 2024

 Will Trump have quality scientific advice?

-The next four years will see a continued need to respond to disease outbreaks domestically, for example, the H5N1 avian influenzas spreading in pigs, cattle, and poultry and internationally, for example, the Marburg virus spreading in Rwanda, which causes a disease similar to Ebola.
+The next four years will see a continued need to respond to disease outbreaks domestically, for example, the H5N1 avian influenza spreading in pigs, cattle, and poultry and internationally, where pathogens such as the Marburg virus or mpox are circulating.
 Meanwhile, biotechnology and artificial intelligence (AI), continue to develop rapidly, presenting both risks and benefits for pandemic preparedness and other fields.
-To address diseases outbreaks and remain economically competitive, the United States should press for continued investment in the biotechnology sector.
-It needs to continue to monitor the effects of AI tools on biology.
+To address outbreaks and remain economically competitive, the United States should press for further investment in the biotechnology sector.
+The country needs to continue to monitor the effects of artificial intelligence (AI) tools on biology.

 A president should have strong scientific advice to tackle these issues.
 But Donald Trump has indicated plans to reclassify federal employees from permanent positions to appointee positions, which would be likely to reduce the amount of long-term, non-partisan scientific expertise available to policymakers.
 Trump’s policy preference will be compounded by the Supreme Court’s overturning of the so-called “Chevron doctrine” in June, under which federal agencies had leeway in translating laws into regulation.
 The ruling promises to transfer even more power away from experts and toward political appointees, reducing the ability of scientists to meaningfully advise on policy.